 H. F. du Pont as Master Gardener

 “The woodland trees under planted with a profusion of native wildflowers and rhododendron, acre upon acre of dogwood, great banks of azaleas, lilies and peonies, iris and other rare specimens from many lands, each planted with taste and discrimination, each known, loved and watched, looking as though placed there by nature, forms one of the great gardens.”

 Most early 20th century Wild Gardens have since yielded to land development and natural disasters.
 Winterthur is one of the last.
-It is surrounded by nearly 1,000 acres of farmland, all of it protected under a conservation easement so the property will never be commercially developed.
-We manage the garden today as though H. F. du Pont were alive and his vision still informs our every decision.
+It is surrounded by nearly 1,000 acres of farmland, all of it protected under a conservation easement so the property can never be commercially developed.
+We manage the garden today as though H. F. du Pont were alive, and his vision still informs our every decision.
 We hope you enjoy it.